STEllAR-GROUP/hpx/docs/sphinx/manual/miscellaneous.rst

    ``hpx::endl`` and ``hpx::flush`` but those are just aliases for the corresponding standard manipulators.

-In order to use either ``hpx::cout`` or ``hpx::cerr`` application codes need to ``#include <hpx/include/iostreams.hpp>``.
+In order to use either ``hpx::cout`` or ``hpx::cerr``, application codes need to ``#include <hpx/include/iostreams.hpp>``.
 For an example, please see the simplest possible 'Hello world' program as included as an example with |hpx|:

 .. literalinclude:: ../../examples/quickstart/hello_world_1.cpp
    :language: c++

-Additionally those applications need to link with the iostreams component.
-When using cmake this can be achieved by using the ``COMPONENT_DEPENDENCIES`` parameter, for instance:
+Additionally, those applications need to link with the iostreams component.
+When using CMake this can be achieved by using the ``COMPONENT_DEPENDENCIES`` parameter; for instance:

 .. code-block:: cmake